 While liposomal technology is good, there’s actually a better choice.
 State-of-the-art nano-emulsification technology goes even smaller than liposomal, providing microscopic oil droplets that average a tiny 25 nanometers in size.

 Because nano-emulsions are 4 to 40 times smaller than liposomal, they are better absorbed.
 And, those smaller droplets add up to a larger combined surface area, further increasing bioavailability.
-When you use a hemp oil with a nano-emulsion it can quickly and efficiently absorb into your body for maximum results.
+When you use a CBD oil with a nano-emulsion it can quickly and efficiently absorb into your body for maximum results.

 Hemp naturally has a low amount of THC, the psychoactive compound most commonly associated with its cannabis cousin, marijuana.
-To be compliant, the hemp oil must have less than 0.3% THC.
+To be compliant, the CBD oil must have less than 0.3% THC.
 Companies should provide the lab results that show THC levels.

 However, even tiny amounts of THC may show up on employer or athletes’ drug tests.
-Fortunately, you can now get premium strains of hemp oil with zero THC, thanks to advanced chromatography which filters it out.
+Fortunately, you can now get premium strains of CBD oil with zero THC, thanks to advanced chromatography which filters it out.
 Even so, you’ll still want to check with your employer to confirm whether they specifically test for THC.